allanmukhwana/nerap/README.md

 NERAP Cloud will launch with a focus on the critical emergencies identified in Kenya, with the flexibility to add new modules as needs evolve.

 *   **Antivenom and Toxicology:** Mapping the availability of WHO-prequalified antivenoms and essential antidotes for pesticide and methanol poisoning.[6, 7]
-*   **Life-Sustaining Biologicals:** Providing real-time inventory of rare blood types (especially O-negative), plasma-derived products, and rabies Post-Exposure Prophylaxis (PEP) and Rabies Immunoglobulin (RIG).[8, 9, 10]
+*   **Life-Sustaining Biologicals:** Providing real-time inventory of rare blood types (especially O-negative), plasma-derived products, and rabies Post-Exposure Prophylaxis (PEP) and Rabies Immunoglobulin (RIG).
-*   **Critical Care Capacity:** Tracking the number of *functional* ICU and HDU beds, ventilators, infant incubators, and medical oxygen plants.[5, 11, 12] This module will also track innovative solutions like mobile dialysis units to improve access in rural areas.[13, 14]
+*   **Critical Care Capacity:** Tracking the number of *functional* ICU and HDU beds, ventilators, infant incubators, and medical oxygen plants.[5, 11, 12] This module will also track innovative solutions like mobile dialysis units to improve access in rural areas.
-*   **Humanitarian and Disaster Response:** In times of national crisis like floods or droughts, this module will serve as a central hub for locating official emergency shelters, food and water distribution points, and family tracing services provided by partners.[15, 16, 17]
+*   **Humanitarian and Disaster Response:** In times of national crisis like floods or droughts, this module will serve as a central hub for locating official emergency shelters, food and water distribution points, and family tracing services provided by partners.

 ### Open Source: A Platform for Global Collaboration

 NERAP Cloud is being developed as a fully open-source platform.
-This decision is strategic and philosophical, inspired by the success of Kenyan-born crisis mapping tools like Ushahidi.[18]
+This decision is strategic and philosophical, inspired by the success of Kenyan-born crisis mapping tools like Ushahidi.

 *   **Transparency and Trust:** Open-source code allows anyone to inspect, audit, and verify the platform's security and functionality, fostering public trust.
 *   **Collaborative Innovation:** Developers, public health experts, and data scientists from around the world can contribute to the platform, suggesting improvements, adding new features, and strengthening its capabilities.